 FAM teaches you so much about your cycle, that every woman can benefit.
-FAM is safe, it has no side-effects, there is little cost associated with the method, there are no hormones, and most importantly, it promotes body literacy.
-It can be used to achieve pregnancy, to prevent pregnancy, and to track symptoms of reproductive health concerns like post-birth control syndrome, PCOS, irregular cycles, or other fertility-related issues.
+FAM is safe, it has no side effects.
+There is little cost associated with the method, there are no hormones, and most importantly, it promotes body literacy.
+It can be used to achieve pregnancy, prevent pregnancy, and track symptoms of reproductive health concerns like post-birth control syndrome, PCOS, irregular cycles, or other fertility-related issues.
 It can also be used in conjunction with many other forms of birth control, and for most women, likely should be!

-Body literacy is one of the most important lessons that FAM will teach you and this is why I recommend FAM to almost all women!
-Even if FAM doesn’t sound like your choice when it comes to birth control, tracking merely one of these key indicators can help you better understand your cycle, and may still be helpful when the goal is pregnancy prevention.
+Body literacy is one of the most important lessons that the fertility awareness method will teach you.
+This is why I recommend FAM to almost all women!
+Even if FAM doesn’t sound like your choice when it comes to birth control, tracking merely one of these key indicators can help you better understand your cycle.
+May still be helpful when the goal is pregnancy prevention.
 If you know when you are ovulating, you will know when to be extra careful, even when using other forms of contraception.
-If you don’t experience any changes in BBT, cervical mucus or cervical position changes throughout a few cycles, it’s a good idea to speak to your healthcare provider.
+If you don’t experience any changes in BBT, cervical mucus, or cervical position changes throughout a few cycles, it’s a good idea to speak to your healthcare provider.

 To natural birth control methods & body literacy,